Last Updated on August 14, 2023 by Christine Kaaloa

 If you’re vegetarian traveler, read my Vegetarian Travel Tips

-8. How to Get a Letter of Invitation for your Pakistan tourist visa
+10. How to get a Letter of Invitation for your Pakistan tourist visa

-For a while, the only way to get your Letter of Invitation to apply for your Pakistan tourist visa was by being invited by a Pakaistani local or Pakistan tour operator.
-This is still the most reliable way.
-However, today there are a couple more options.
+For a while, the only way to get your Letter of Invitation to apply for your Pakistan tourist visa was by being invited by a Pakaistani local, book a spot on a tour with a Pakistan tour operator or buy a Letter of Invitation from a local tour operator.
+These are the reliable, fuss-free and lawful ways.

 Pakistan requires a Pakistan tourist e-visa for entry.
 You will not be able to board your plane without your visa.